CraigRodrigues/youtube-clone/README.md

 1. Ignore any iframe embed error by Google.
 It is a bug in Chrome.
 “Error parsing header X-XSS-Protection”
 1. Make the logo and home button clickable and when clicked they should return the user to the homepage
 1. When returning to the homepage, the app should show the previous search results
-1. Make it so the search automatically happens as a user types, so they no longer need to hit enter (research how to limit the number of AJAX calls to youtube so you don’t go over the API call rate limit and get blocked!)
+1. Make it so the search automatically happens as a user types, so they no longer need to hit enter.
+Research how to limit/throttle the number of AJAX calls to youtube so you don’t go over the API call rate limit and get blocked!
+You may want to write that functionality yourself, or import a library/function that can do it for you.
 1. **BONUS:** Show some kind of indicator that a search is working/loading with a spinner or “Loading…”
 1. **BONUS:** Add a button that will show the current trending (mostPopular) videos for the United States
 1. **HARDCORE:** Refactor the code for the homepage and videopage navigation to make use of HTML5's `history.pushState`, and no longer use the index in the `renderVideoPage` function and instead make us of the `pageState` object.
 Come up with your own url naming convention